rootstream/twitch-hls-extractor/README.md

-# Welcome to your CDK Python project!
+# TWITCH HLS STREAM LINK EXTRACTOR

-This is a blank project for Python development with CDK.
+This is a simple AWS Lambda project that serves an api endpoint that returns the HLS streaming link of your current twitch broadcast.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.